-- Firstly, the magnificent Great Hammerhead Shark lives up to its name.
-That is because it ranks as the largest of all the known hammerhead species.
+- Firstly, the magnificent Great Hammerhead Shark truly lives up to the common name.
+That holds true because the amazing animal ranks as the largest of all the known hammerhead species.

-- Despite its great size, as well as the reputation of most sharks, it remains relatively harmless.
-Its rare attacks on humans are usually provoked.
+- Despite its great size, as well as the reputation of most sharks, the powerful creature remains relatively harmless.
+Its rare attacks on humans usually occur due to provocation.

-- However, it often displays a strong curiosity towards divers.
+- However, it often displays a strong curiosity towards any divers that it encounters.
 Therefore, it should be treated with the respect due to any powerful creature in its own environment.